-Wargo French’s insurance coverage attorneys have a broad and deep level of experience across insurance products and disputes.
-Whether first party or third party, general liability or P&C, or specialty insurance products, Wargo French attorneys focus their client service on preventing disputes before they materialize and resolving disputes as efficiently as possible.
-Accordingly, a significant portion of Wargo French's coverage work is outside of litigation, solving problems before they occur.
+Wargo French Singer’s insurance coverage attorneys have a broad and deep level of experience across insurance products and disputes.
+Whether first party or third party, general liability or P&C, or specialty insurance products, Wargo French Singer attorneys focus their client service on preventing disputes before they materialize and resolving disputes as efficiently as possible.
+Accordingly, a significant portion of Wargo French Singer's coverage work is outside of litigation, solving problems before they occur.

-Wargo French's coverage attorneys are repeatedly called on to handle high-profile, multi-million dollar coverage disputes.
+Wargo French Singer's coverage attorneys are repeatedly called on to handle high-profile, multi-million dollar coverage disputes.
 Among the most recent:

 - Scottsdale Insurance Co. v.
 Dickstein Shapiro LLP, 389 F.Supp.3d 794 (C.D.
 Cal.
 2019) (client underwriters of primary insurance policy obtained summary judgment against excess insurer in case seeking a declaration that primary policy limit was not exhausted or eroded by payment of sums in settlement of disputed claim);

 - First Mercury v.
 Westchester, 731 F. App’x 716 (9th Cir.
 2018) (client insurer obtained summary judgment holding that it could not be bound to insure contractor under additional-insured clause, even where insured subcontractor had agreed to indemnify contractor for contractor’s own negligence, then obtained affirmance of judgment on appeal);